I’m writing this autobiography of Kim’s and my marriage as we approach our 20th Anniversary on May 10th. This post focuses on our 7 years in Florida.

 While I am grateful that my wife has been very engaged in each of the three churches that I have pastored, I can certainly see how some other pastor’s wives check out.
 They sit quietly on the back row or in the balcony.
 Or, they may not come to many of the services.
 While we can debate whether or not this is right, I can certainly understand how badly those ladies are hurting and how lonely they are.

 Kim has excelled in virtually everything she has engaged in, given the opportunity.
 Before we were married, she began at the bottom of the ladder at the Lexington-Fayette County Health Department.
 Promotions made it fairly obvious that she was being groomed to climb the ladder of leadership in the organization.
-(But, she gave up an incredible job to stay home with our newborn, Zach.)
+(But, she gave that job up in 1999 to stay home with our newborn, Zach.)
 Now, beginning her teaching career, she threw herself into her job and would eventually be nominated by fellow teachers for her first two years at Winding Waters K-8 as “Teacher of the Year.”

 This is the reason why many pastor’s wives work secular jobs.
 It’s to keep their sanity.
 It is so that they can be reminded that they are people of value, recognized for who they are and not necessarily for just who they are married to.
 This sacrifice is real and something that pastor’s wives rarely talk about – unless you ask them and they feel that they can be honest and open with you.